flutter/website/src/docs/development/tools/devtools/memory.md

 * Memory overview chart
 * Android-only memory chart (via Android's ADB tool)
-* Event timeline )e.g., garbage collection (GC) events, user memory tooling interactions)
+* Event timeline (for example, garbage collection (GC) events, user memory tooling interactions)
 * Monitoring of Dart total instances, size and accumulator monitoring to detect memory leaks
 * Analysis of a Snapshot to detect possible memory problems or Flutter gotchas
 * Snapshots of all live memory class instances and sentinels (instances to be GC'd)

 {{site.alert.note}}
   **Use [profile mode][] when running your app to analyze performance.**